Chapter 1: Introduction to Environmental Issues

 Concepts in Environmental Science

-The ecological footprint (EF), developed by Canadian ecologist and planner William Rees, is basically an accounting tool that uses land as the unit of measurement to assess per capita consumption, production, and discharge needs.
-It starts from the elementary assumption that ‘every category of energy and material consumption and waste discharge requires the productive or absorptive capacity of a finite area of land or water.
+The ecological footprint (EF), developed by Canadian ecologist and planner William Rees, is an accounting tool that uses land as the unit of measurement to assess per capita consumption, production, and discharge/waste absorption and processing needs.
+It starts from the elementary assumption that every category of energy and material consumption and waste discharge requires the productive or absorptive capacity of a finite area of land or water.
 If we add up all the land requirements for all categories of consumption and waste discharge by a defined population, the total area represents the Ecological Footprint of that population on Earth whether or not this area coincides with the population’s home region.

 Land is used as the unit of measurement for the simple reason that ‘Land area not only captures planet Earth’s finiteness, it can also be seen as a proxy for numerous essential life support functions from gas exchange to nutrient recycling … land supports photosynthesis, the energy conduit for the web of life.
 Photosynthesis sustains all important food chains and maintains the structural integrity of ecosystems.’

 What does the ecological footprint tell us?
 Ecological footprint analysis can tell us in a vivid, ready-to-grasp manner how much of the Earth’s environmental functions are needed to support human activities.
 It also makes visible the extent to which consumer lifestyles and behaviors are ecologically sustainable.
-For example, the calculated ecological footprint of the average Canadian in 2014, according to the Global Footprint Network, was 8.05 global hectares per person, in order to meet our individual demands for resources and to absorb our waste.
-Based on these numbers, if the current global population were to adopt Canadian consumer lifestyles we would need 4.79 planet earths to produce the resources, absorb the wastes, and provide general life-support functions.
+For example, the calculated ecological footprint of the average Canadian in 2019, according to the Global Footprint Network, was 7.9 global hectares (gha) per person, in order to meet our individual demands for resources and to absorb our waste.
+Based on these numbers, if the current global population were to adopt Canadian consumer lifestyles we would need 5.08 planet earths to produce the required resources, absorb the wastes, and provide general life-support functions.

 Some Indicators of Global Environmental Stress

 Forests—Deforestation and degradation remain the main issues.
-1 million hectares of forest were lost every year in the decade 1980-1990.
+The UN FAO estimates that 10 million hectares of forest are cut down each year.
 The largest losses of forest area are taking place in the tropical moist deciduous forests, the zone best suited to human settlement and agriculture; recent estimates suggest that nearly two-thirds of tropical deforestation is due to farmers clearing land for agriculture.
 There is increasing concern about the decline in forest quality associated with intensive use of forests and unregulated access.

 Soil — As much as 10% of the earth’s vegetated surface is now at least moderately degraded.
 Trends in soil quality and management of irrigated land raise serious questions about longer-term sustainability.
 It is estimated that about 20% of the world’s 250 million hectares of irrigated land are already degraded to the point where crop production is seriously reduced.